crcrc/StrapiRestClient/README.md

 # StrapiRestClient Usage Guide

-StrapiRestClient is specifically designed for **Strapi v5** to get content via the REST API and provides support for the new populate syntax.
+StrapiRestClient is a C# .NET client specifically designed for **Strapi v5** to get content via the REST API from your Strapi instance.

 This guide provides instructions and examples on how to implement and use the `StrapiRestClient` library in your .NET applications.